MMAC is committed to work with its members to help close racial disparities and move Metro Milwaukee forward as a region of choice for all.

-On September 26, at its 158th All Member Meeting, MMAC announced the first round of commitments to “Making Milwaukee a Region of Choice.”
-An initial group of 64 employers representing 128,000 metro employees have signed a pledge of commitment to diversify their overall employment and management, and share best practices to make workplaces more inclusive.
+At its 158th All Member Meeting in September 2019, MMAC announced the first round of commitments to a new initiative: Making Milwaukee a Region of Choice.
+An initial group of 64 employers representing 128,000 Metro Milwaukee employees signed a pledge of commitment to diversify their overall employment and management, and share best practices to make workplaces more inclusive.

-or fill out this pledge form and return it by email, fax: 414/271-7753 or mail to:
+or fill out this pledge form and return it by email to:

 MMAC - Region of Choice Pledge

->> View MMAC press release on Region of Choice
+>> View initial MMAC press release announcing Region of Choice

 A 2018 survey of the MMAC’s Board members and CEOs of its member companies identified racial disparities as the biggest challenge facing the Milwaukee Region.
 Based on that feedback, MMAC formed a taskforce to conduct comprehensive research on the challenges and opportunities that diverse management employees face in Metro Milwaukee through a survey, focus groups and listening sessions.

 MMAC compared metro Milwaukee to 20 peer regions on seven measures of prosperity across White, African American and Hispanic populations based on seven indicators, including: